ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Filter output by a specific location.
 To see supported locations, run <code>ibmcloud ks supported-locations</code>.
 To specify multiple locations, use one flag for each location, such as `-l dal -l seo`.</dd>

 <dt><code>--json</code></dt>
 <dd>Prints the command output in JSON format.
-This value is optional.. **Note**: To use this flag, you must also specify the provider type in the `--provider` flag.</dd>
+This value is optional. **Note**: To use this flag, you must also specify the provider type in the `--provider` flag.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>